 Accounting Program: Business School

-About: The AACSB-accredited Rutgers University Business School offers an online Master of Accountancy in Governmental Accounting that aims to equip students with skills in government accounting, auditing and financial management.
-Students are not required to take the GMAT before enrolling.
+About: The AACSB-accredited Rutgers University Business School offers an online Master of Accountancy in Governmental Accounting that aims to equip students with skills in government accounting, auditing, and financial reporting.
+Additionally, students are not required to take the GMAT before enrolling.

 The program boasts an excellent placement rate in careers related to the course subject and allows graduates to qualify for the CPA exam.

 10. Colorado State University

 Accounting Program: Global Campus

 About: Ranked 121st nationwide by U.S. News, Colorado State University prides itself on the affordability and flexibility of its online degrees.
 The school holds regional accreditation from the Higher Learning Commission North Central Association.

 This public online university offers a well-regarded online Bachelor in Accounting program, as well as a unique Master of Professional Accountancy designed to prepare you not only for the CPA exam but also for leadership in public accounting and finance.